eltons-academy/az-204/labs/resourcegroups/README.md

 # Resource Groups

 Resource Groups (RGs) are a container for all other Azure resources - VMs, SQL databases, Kubernetes clusters all get created inside a Resource Group.
 You might have one Resource Group for each application, containing all the components that app needs.
-Management permissions can be applied at the Resource Group level, and it's easy to remove all the resources by deleting the group.
+Management permissions can be applied at the Resource Group level and it's easy to remove all the resources by deleting the group.

 ## Reference